Our Formative Influences

 Remembering, respecting and appreciating our past teachers.
 The richness of what we practice we owe to them….

-Kyoshi George Ciechanowicz holds a degree in Philosophy and Music and also a post graduate Diploma in Education as his major academic qualifications (he is a trained teacher)
+Kyoshi George’s major academic qualifications include a degree in Philosophy and Music.
+He also holds a post graduate Diploma in Education (he is a trained teacher)

-His teaching also draws from other qualifications and competencies in education, assertiveness training, interaction management, psychology, anatomy, physiology, acupuncture, alternative & complementary medicine and various massage modalities
+His teaching draws from many qualifications and competencies.
+These include assertiveness training, interaction management, psychology, anatomy, physiology, acupuncture, alternative & complementary medicine and bodywork modalities

 He has been blessed to learn from some of the best masters of the Asian martial arts traditions.
 The most important three of these are: